Major Groups > Gilled Mushrooms > Dark-Spored > Cortinarius > Cortinarius malicorius

 by Michael Kuo

-The young gills of this beautiful Cortinarius are orange, which helps to separate it from many similar species in subgenus (or genus--take your pick) Dermocybe.
+The young gills of this beautiful Cortinarius are orange, which helps to separate it from many similar species.
 It is pretty much impossible to identify Cortinarii successfully without knowing what color the gills are before turning rusty to cinnamon brown as the spores mature; you will always need to have young specimens in your collection.
 Even when the color of the young gills is known, however, microscopic analysis is usually required--and Cortinarius malicorius is no exception.
-Some of the other orange-gilled look-alikes (those in the Cortinarius aureifolius species cluster) grow only in sand, and one look-alike (Cortinarius zakii) appears to be limited to association with Douglas-Fir.
-Cortinarius malicorius appears to prefer pines--but its small spores (see measurements below) must be confirmed in order to separate it from still more look-alikes.
+Some of the other orange-gilled look-alikes (those in the Cortinarius aureifolius species cluster) grow only in sand, and one look-alike (Cortinarius zakii) appears to be limited to association with Douglas-fir.
+Cortinarius malicorius appears to prefer pines--but its small spores (see measurements below) must be confirmed in order to separate it definitively.

 There used to be two species involved in what is now called Cortinarius malicorius.
 Cortinarius croceofolius (AKA Cortinarius croceifolius) was described by the American mycologist Charles Peck in 1911; it lacked olive colorations on the cap and in the flesh, and was considered distinct from Cortinarius malicorius, a European species that does demonstrate olive shades.
-However, the two species have been proclaimed synonymous, and the older name prevails.
+However, the two species have been proclaimed synonymous, and the older name prevails . . . a situation that is likely to change, in my opinion, once DNA studies are done.

 Description: